 Emotions happen to men.
 It’s normal.
 It’s okay.
 It makes you strong to be yourself and it is your right to have feelings and emotions.
 Dad chooses how he wants to feel.
 Not society.

 Yes, if you have an interest in planning your daughter’s second birthday, go for it!
 If you are the carpool king, rock on!
 If you work all day and give your children baths, good for you.
 You are not helping, you are DAD!
 Don’t let anyone tell you otherwise

 HAVE DEFINED GENDER JOBS

 If you a stay at home Dad, keep up the great work.
 There is no such thing as women’s work and men’s work.
 You can fix a tire or make a fantastic dinner, find the flow that you family needs and go for it!
 If you work and you have a wife that stays at home, that is great.
 If you have a wife who works and you stay at home, that’s great.

-Families also come in many shapes and sizes.
+So many families also come in many shapes and sizes.
 Base your chores and roles on what talents, time allotment and how it best helps your family, not based on traditional gender stereotypes.

 Your children deserve YOU.
 The best of you.
-If that is a father who is at work, providing or a stay at home Dad, providing, whatever the choice, let you and your family define what a family is and what your role is in the family.
+Whether that is a father who is at work, providing or a stay at home Dad, providing, whatever the choice, let you and your family define what a family is and what your role is in the family.
 Don’t let anything or anyone tell you how do “Dad”.